Sirapobchon/CPE334Project/README.md

     - WIP
         - Computing Languages
         - Component and User Interface
-- Planning some major and minor bug fix
+- Planning some major and minor bug fixes
-    - To do list connection to backend
+    - To-do list connection to the backend
-    - To buy list connection to backend
+    - To buy list connection to the backend
-    - Forget Password connection to backend
+    - Forget Password connection to the backend

 - Scrum process
     - sprint